-In spite of increasing costs, the Revenue Budget for 2016/17 has been set at the same level as the previous year in order to reduce the burden on our constituent councils.
-We have been able to do this by using General Reserves, however, future increases are becoming unavoidable.
+In spite of increasing costs, the Levy for 2017/18 has been set at the same level as the previous year in order to mitigate the burden on our constituent councils.
+We have been able to do this by using General Reserves; however, future significant increases are becoming unavoidable.

 The challenge this year will be to look at ways to mitigate these expected increases by working with the Merseyside and Halton councils to identify savings and make efficiencies.
-The Strategic Review and the MRWA Services Review aim to find savings and allow us to make joint decisions which best serve our community.
+Implementation of the Strategic Review and the MRWA Services Review aim to find savings and allow us to make joint decisions which best serve our community.